hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - monitoring incoming traffic levels over a 1-second traffic storm control interval and, during the interval compares the traffic level with the traffic storm control level configured
     - threshold level: a percentage of the total available bandwidth of the port
     - each port w/ different storm control levels for broadcast, multicast, and unicast type of traffic
+  - limit the broadcast traffic on the switch: `storm-control broadcast level [falling-threshold]` in interface config mode

 - Catalyst integrated security features